fimonsuglsang/aucolr/README.md

 Source of hex codes: https://medarbejdere.au.dk/en/administration/communication/guidelines/guidelinesforcolours/.
-This side can also be used as a reference for the colors that you will get.
+This site can also be used as a reference for the colors.

-The package contains 4 functions and 2 date frames.
+The package contains 4 functions and 2 data frames.
 Everything is written in base-R to minimize dependencies.

 ## Functions